USEPA/standardizedinventories/README.md

 ## Combined Inventories

-'stewicombo' combines inventory data from within and across selected inventories by matching facilities in the [Facility Registry Service](https://www.epa.gov/frs) and chemical flows using the [Substance Registry Service](https://sor.epa.gov/sor_internet/registry/substreg/LandingPage.do).
+`stewicombo` module combines inventory data from within and across selected inventories by matching facilities in the [Facility Registry Service](https://www.epa.gov/frs) and chemical flows using the [Substance Registry Service](https://sor.epa.gov/sor_internet/registry/substreg/LandingPage.do).
-If the 'remove_overlap' parameter is set to True (default), 'stewicombo' combines records using the following default logic:
+If the `remove_overlap` parameter is set to True (default), `stewicombo` combines records using the following default logic:
 - Records that share a common compartment, SRS ID and FRS ID _within_ an inventory are summed.
-- Records that share a common compartment, SRS ID and FRS ID _across_ an inventory are assessed by compartment preference (see 'INVENTORY_PREFERENCE_BY_COMPARTMENT').
+- Records that share a common compartment, SRS ID and FRS ID _across_ an inventory are assessed by compartment preference (see `INVENTORY_PREFERENCE_BY_COMPARTMENT`).
 - Additional steps are taken to avoid overlap of:
     - nutrient flow releases to water between the TRI and DMR
     - particulate matter releases to air reflecting PM < 10 and PM < 2.5 in the NEI